-Yesterday the leading global software platform for small businesses, Wix, acquired the online art community DeviantArt, for the tidy sum of $36M.
+Yesterday the leading global software platform for small businesses, website builder Wix, acquired the online art community DeviantArt, for the tidy sum of $36M.
 Home to more than 40 million registered members and some 325 million individual pieces of original art, the sale of DeviantArt also included $3 million of assumed liabilities.

 Founded in 2000, the word-of-mouth success of DeviantArt was bolstered by roughly $13.5 million from backers such as Autodesk, DivX and individual investors.
 However, the value of DeviantArt before the sale remains unknown.